Sébastien Demorand: MasterChef

-Since 2010, he was a member of the jury in the French version MasterChef on TF1.
-He was the only food critic among the chefs Frédéric Anton, Yves Camdeborde and Amandine Chaignot (since 2013).
+From 2010 to 2013, Demorand was a member of the jury in the French version of MasterChef on TF1.
+He was the only food critic among the chefs Frédéric Anton, Yves Camdeborde and Amandine Chaignot.
 He was fluent in English and also appeared as a special guest in episode 18 of the second season of MasterChef US.
+He was nicknamed "Assurancetourix".
+Les Inrockuptibles said of him, "He has a slightly offbeat role, even that of the villain."
+He also participated with the same jury in the junior version of the program, presented by Carole Rousseau.